ashishtiwari1993/india_mohfw.gov.in_scrape_covid19_statewise_status/README.md

 ```

 ### Note:
 It does scrapping in runtime when you hit the endpoint.
 It may take a few moments for scrape.
+It is just simple API wrapper on basic scrapping hence not added any authentications.